teuben/nemo/docs/source/glossary.rst

   table
       A table consists of rows and columns of values, numbers or text.
       Most commonly stored in ASCII.
 Less well defined, it is one of the four data types commonly used in NEMO.
+Most programs that handle tables start or end with *tab*, for example ``tabplot``.

   voxel
       A three dimensional pixel.
-See also pixel
+See also pixel.

   yapp
       "Yet Another Plotting Package", the library
-      definition that is used by all programs that produce graphics output.
-It is kept very simple.
+      definition API that is used by all programs that produce graphics output.
+It is deliberately kept very simple to promote portability to lower level graphics packages.
 The **yapp=** system keyword controls the graphics device definitions/capabilities.
+Examples
+      are the ``ps`` and ``pgplot`` implementations.